google/WebFundamentals/src/content/en/fundamentals/performance/critical-rendering-path/page-speed-rules-and-recommendations.markdown

 ---
 layout: shared/narrow
-description: "PageSpeed Insights rules in context: what to pay attention to when optimizing the Critical Rendering Path and why."
+description: "This guide examines PageSpeed Insights rules in context: what to pay attention to when optimizing the critical rendering path, and why."
 title: "PageSpeed rules and recommendations"
 published_on: 2014-04-01
 updated_on: 2015-06-10